An overview of nonprofit leadership transitions

 - Cultivating new leaders can be the result of boards intentionally creating space for new leadership to take root and be supported.

 - These types of transitions can be an opportunity for boards to lean into their strategic direction and hire someone who can lead the organization through a strategic pivot to set the organization on its desired long-term course.

 - First Paid Leader for New or Volunteer-Led Organization

 - For emerging organizations, hiring your first paid staff leader can bring with it an opportunity to think of the infrastructure needed by the organization to grow and sustain mission impact, and the qualities needed in a first paid leader who can build the organization’s infrastructure and footprint in the sector.

 Once the board understands what kind of transition they are facing, and considers what they should be thinking about in terms of the transition, the work of executing a transition plan can begin.

 We’ll be discussing this topic on January 28, 2021 at our Nonprofit Leadership Transitions Webinar.
 Register here for free.

 This blog is part of a three-part series by Mario Hernandez and Amanda Ziebell Mawanda.
-Subscribe to our newsletter to make sure you don’t miss part two: Preparing for a change in nonprofit leadership.
+Subscribe to our newsletter to make sure you don’t miss part two: What we’ve seen.